Sydney Holzman

 “She collects the moments other people forget and turns them into something worth holding onto.”

-If you have a subject Sydney should write toward, a memory worth revisiting, or a piece you want to share, send it here.
+If you want advice, have an idea Sydney should write toward, or have a memory or situation that might belong in a story, send it here.

 [email protected]